denglabpku/SMLDM/README.md

-# SMLMM
+# SMLDM

-Single-Molecule Localization and Mobility Microscopy
+Single Molecule Localization and Diffusivity Microscopy

 # Installation

-SMLMM has the following depencies:
+SMLDM has the following depencies:

 Python 3.7